rackerlabs/technical-blog/_posts/2016-10-26-Azure-Storage-Partition-Names.md

 <!-- more -->

-A whitepaper back released in 2011 describes the internals of how Azure Storage works under the hood.
+A whitepaper released in 2011 describes the internals of how Azure Storage works under the hood.
 It describes how the partitioning layer uses a range based partitioning scheme to scale and load balance the storage system.
 Using the range based makes sense in a multi-tenant